rakshaksoftware/NIDAR-2025/Jetson/README.md

 - https://www.jetson-ai-lab.com/initial_setup_jon.html#__tabbed_2_2
 - Didn't know firmware so did mistake of installing image of some other version for flash, then, reflashed after installing for correct version
 - do sudo apt update first
-- After connecting the Arducam, it overheated and started smoking — still need to determine whether it’s a compatibility issue or something else
+- After connecting the Arducam, it overheated and started smoking because we connected it ulta
 - Chromium browser install error tried deleating and reinstalling still didnt work

 ### 6 OCT